RIIL WEBCAST NO. 3

 putting information on the web and it's full reports.

-And so I like to do that, pull down a whole full report, do a nice
+And so I like to do that, pull down a whole full report, do

 summary, and then also in my abstract let the reader know